 - Old addresses remaining in outdated listings

-These seemingly minor differences can significantly impact your online visibility and customer experience.
-Imagine a potential customer finding your business in multiple directories but seeing different phone numbers—which one should they call?
-This uncertainty creates friction in the customer journey and may lead them to choose a competitor instead.
+These small differences can hurt your visibility and confuse customers.
+Picture a customer finding your business in multiple directories but seeing different phone numbers.
+Which one should they call?
+That friction can send them to a competitor instead.

 Did you know?
 Research from PeopleKeep indicates that businesses with consistent NAP data across directories experience up to 27% higher local search visibility compared to those with inconsistencies.